-As part of obtaining reasonable assurance about whether the City of Barnsdall, Oklahoma's, financial statements are free from material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of my audit and, accordingly, I do not express such an opinion.
-The results of my tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+As part of obtaining reasonable assurance about whether the City's financial statements are free from material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of my audit, and accordingly, I do not express such an opinion.
+The results of my tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and which is described in the accompanying schedule of findings and responses as item 2020-1.

-City of Barnsdall, Oklahoma's, Response to Findings
+City of Barnsdall, Oklahoma's Response to Findings

-The City of Barnsdall, Oklahoma's, response to the findings identified in my audit is described in the accompanying schedule of findings and responses.
-The City of Barnsdall, Oklahoma's, response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, I express no opinion on it.
+The City's response to the finding identified in my audit is described in the accompanying schedule of findings and responses.
+The City's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, I express no opinion on it.